Charles Sink

 1950- 2006.
 Over 250 modernist projects in the Denver and Colorado Region.

-Among countless awards he received the coveted National AIA honorary fellow award.
+Among countless awards he received the coveted National AIA honorary fellow and award.

-Built his personal residence himself 1000 E Stanford 1950 (still standing)
+Built his personal residence himself 1000 E Stanford 1956

 Built two weekend houses on Aspen Mountain for 10 thousand dollars 1963.
 (One still standing).
-Written up in the NY Times with great praise.
+Reviewed by the NY Times.

 Many other residences in Aspen throughout the 1960s.

 In the 1960s early 70s projects moved on to the early founding development of Vail in a ranchers field.
 (1962).
 He designed the icon of the town the Clock Tower and many residences in the township.
-Designed Adjacent Lions Head Center and condominiums.
+Designed the adjacent Lions Head Center and condominiums.

-Moved on to Copper Mt and its founding.
-He designed the base restrant lodge and summit lodge/ restaurant.
-Two wonderful standout modernist structures Summit House and Summit House East.
+Moved on to Copper Mountain and its founding.
+He designed the base restraint lodge and summit lodge/ restaurant.
+Two wonderful standout modernist structures still standing are Summit House and Summit House East.

 And on down to Key Stone ski area many public and structures there.